 Under Article 17, 1(b) of the US-Malta Double Taxation Treaty, the initial lump sum and programmed withdrawals will not be subject to either US Federal taxes or Maltese withholding taxes.

-Lump sum payments, whether made as an initial lump sum payment or as ongoing Programmed Withdrawals, are franked against any untaxed income and gains realised in the
+Lump sum payments, whether made as an initial lump sum payment or as ongoing Programmed Withdrawals, are franked against any untaxed income and gains realised in the funds.

 Plan leaving the taxed “basis” of the Plan to be later drawn in the form of an income stream that will be free of Federal Taxes, as long as realised income and gains generated within the Plan have been distributed in the form of a lump sum or Programmed Withdrawal.